+County

 6. ASSURANCES:

-Reimbursement for covered services is 1. claimed under Preventive Services funding only after program and client eligibility for other federal and State funding for such services is considered and appropriately applied.
+1. Reimbursement for covered services is claimed under Preventive Services funding only after program and client eligibility for other federal and State funding for such services is considered and appropriately applied.

 2. The contract for the purchase of preventive services from the public agency meets all contract requirements set forth in 18NYCRR Part 405 and 18NYCRR 423.4 (f).

 3. In accordance with 18NYCRR 423.4 (f), if the public agency will be responsible for the case planning activities, the contract clearly designates that function as being the responsibility of the public agency.
-It also clearly states that the as being the responsibility of the public agency.
 It also clearly states that the case management function, including the approval of eligibility, authorization of preventive services, and the review and approval of the case plans, including the Uniform Case Record, remains the responsibility of the social services district.

 Signature of Commissioner

+Dated